 Licensure Disclosure

 In accordance with the 2019 Reauthorization of the Higher Education Act, URI hereby discloses only that the curriculum for this program meets the educational requirements for licensure as an Advanced Practice Registered Nurse in the State of Rhode Island.
-The applicable licensing board in Rhode Island may impose additional requirements on candidates prior to granting a license, and we encourage you to investigate those requirements.
+The Rhode Island Board of Nursing Registration and Nursing Education may impose additional requirements on candidates prior to granting a license, and we encourage you to investigate those requirements.
 URI has not determined whether the curriculum for this program meets the educational requirements for licensure in any other states or territories and we encourage you to investigate the requirements in your state or territory prior to accepting an offer of admission at URI.